AlexanderEPetrov/VHDL/README.md

 # VHDL

-VHDL programs for Basys 2 development board
+VHDL programs for Basys 2 development board using DirectVHDL and Xilinx ISE

+This was part of a course